zliebersbach/paper-divider/README.md

 # paper-divider
-A material design divider made in Polymer.
+A Material Design divider made in Polymer.

 ## Usage
 `paper-divider` should be imported the same as any other Polymer element.